Maxty99/omegle-lib/README.md

 # How to use

-Check out the example for some basic usage or chack out my [Icymegle](https://github.com/Maxty99/Icymegle) client for a more advanced implementation.
+Check out the example for some basic usage or check out my [Icymegle](https://github.com/Maxty99/Icymegle) client for a more advanced implementation.